iainctduncan/papers/source/design.rst

 A Max message consists of Max *atoms*, which are space-separated tokens that may be integers, floating point numbers, or alpha-numeric symbols.
 It may also consist of several special characters: the dollar sign, the comma, and the semi-colon.
-The dollar sign is used as a template interpolation symbol: messages with dollar signs in their text body will output template explansions to downstream objects, injecting arguments they receive in their inlets.
+The dollar sign is used as a template interpolation symbol: messages with dollar signs in their text body will output template expansions to downstream objects, injecting arguments they receive in their inlets.
 A leading semi-colon in a Max message indicates the message is a special message sent to the Max engine itself.
 Finally, the comma is used to indicate that the message is actually two message, with the two comma-separated halves being sent sequentially.